Anti-gay sign in religious leader’s yard sparks protest outside Bossier City church

 “We wanted to let you all know that we appreciate you all more than we can explain.
 This community has made us feel SO LOVED, and for that we are eternally grateful.
 Sending you all love and hugs!”

-In an update following the protest, the organizers shared an encounter with the daughter of the former pastor of the church, who passed away before Cornwell took over.
+In an update posted on the page created in response to the sign, an organizer of the protest shared an encounter with the daughter of the former pastor of the Bossier Church of Christ, who has since passed away.

 “Great results!!
 The last person to show was the daughter of the former pastor who passed away when Pastor Cornwell took over.
 She asked me the story and held back tears as they welled up in her eyes.
 She said she wants everyone to know they aren’t like that and feel it’s unacceptable and will try to do something to get the sign removed.
 She apologized on behalf of her church.